AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

   untagged.

-This rule has the following (optional) parameter for the ``+R`` option:
+This rule has the following (optional) parameter for the ``+R`` option and for LKQL rule options files:

-*Except_Constructors*
+*Except_Constructors [bool]*
-  Do not flag non-dispatching calls to functions if the function has a controlling result and no controlling parameters (in a traditional OO sense such functions may be considered as constructors).
+   If ``true``, do not flag non-dispatching calls to functions if the function has a controlling result and no controlling parameters (in a traditional OO sense such functions may be considered as constructors).

 .. rubric:: Example